RECOMMENDED RATES FOR COPYWRITERSThe Ultimate Guide to Copywriting Pricing

 How long it takes to write copy

-Want the Recommend Rates for Australian Copywriters as a downloadable PDF?
+Want the Recommended Rates for Australian Copywriters as a downloadable PDF?

 As part of The Clever Copywriting School’s mission to help you become a better copywriter, we want to make sure you get paid what you deserve.

 We’ve developed these recommended rates in consultation with copywriters all around Australia.